cuetian-coders/community/README.md

 ## The final advice
 Just do it.
 Never stop, never sit idle.
-Always act, interact and react.
+Always act, react and interact.